-On 12 May 2020 the TSRA applied to AFMA for the following catch amounts to be made available to the sunset licence sector for the 2020-21 fishing season; 39 tonnes of Spanish mackerel, 30 tonnes of coral trout and 4 tonnes of other reef-line species across all licences (Table 1).
-The TSRA also advised that the initial catch amounts for coral trout and other reef-line species may be increased once the fishing season has commenced to a maximum of 105 tonnes for coral trout and 30 tonnes for other reef-line species (Table 1).
-The potential increase for coral trout is in line with TSRA advice on catch amounts to be reserved for the TIB sector and will be subject to an assessment of likely undercatch for the sector at the time.
-TIB catches for other reef-line species are not limited.
-Currently there are a total of seven sunset licences.
+- a.
+39 tonnes of Spanish mackerel,

+- b.
+30 tonnes of coral trout and

+- c.
+4 tonnes of other reef-line finfish species across all licences.

+TSRA have also advised that the initial catch amount for coral trout and other reef-line species may be increased once the fishing season has commenced to a maximum of 105 tonnes for coral trout and up to 30 tonnes for other reef-line finfish species (Table 1 below).
+The potential increase for coral trout is in line with TSRA advice on catch amounts to be reserved for the TIB sector and will be subject to an assessment of likely under-catch for the sector at the time.